--Research Project/Paper
+- Research Project/Paper

-- -Demonstration of an advanced skill
+- Demonstration of an advanced skill

-- Creative Work (painting, film etc.) Class Presentations
+- Creative Work (painting, film etc.)

+- Class Presentations

-- -Service/Community Based Learning Project
+- Service/Community Based Learning Project

 The main question the Honors Board asks when evaluating Honors Contract Proposals is how does this project supplement and advance the skills and knowledge of the course?
-Go to www.losmedanos.edu/honors/cur.aspx for sample Honors Contract forms.
+The Honors website has many resources for you.